HughesNet Internet in West Virginia at a Glance

 About HughesNet Satellite Internet in West Virginia

 HughesNet is one of the nation's leading satellite internet providers, delivering broadband service to customers across West Virginia using its advanced Jupiter satellite system in geostationary orbit.
 Unlike cable or fiber, HughesNet does not require ground-based infrastructure to reach your home.
-A small satellite dish installed on your property communicates directly with a satellite 22,000 miles above the equator, meaning service is available anywhere in West Virginia with a clear view of the southern sky, from Charleston, Huntington, and Morgantown to the most remote corners of the state.
+A small satellite dish installed on your property communicates directly with a satellite 22,000 miles above the equator, meaning service is available anywhere in West Virginia with a clear view of the southern sky, from Charleston, Huntington.
+Morgantown to the most remote corners of the state.

 West Virginia is one of the most rural and mountainous states in the country, with pervasive broadband deserts throughout its Appalachian terrain.
 For these communities, HughesNet provides a modern broadband connection that simply cannot be matched by the limited or nonexistent wired options available.
-West Virginia features entirely within the Appalachian Mountains, with rugged ridges, narrow valleys, the New River Gorge, and the Monongahela National Forest, and HughesNet's satellite technology overcomes these geographic barriers by beaming internet directly to your home regardless of terrain or distance from urban infrastructure.
+West Virginia features entirely within the Appalachian Mountains, with rugged ridges, narrow valleys, the New River Gorge, and the Monongahela National Forest.
+HughesNet's satellite technology overcomes these geographic barriers by beaming internet directly to your home regardless of terrain or distance from urban infrastructure.

 West Virginia is often cited as the poster child for America's rural broadband crisis.
 The Mountain State's extreme terrain of narrow hollows, steep ridges, and winding valleys makes cable and fiber installation extraordinarily expensive.
 Counties like McDowell, Webster, and Pocahontas have among the worst broadband access in the nation, and HughesNet satellite is often the only viable broadband option.